sergeiown/BackUpMaster/README.md

 This file creates or removes the BackUpMaster shortcut from autostart.
 It elevates the script's access rights to administrator level.
 It stores the current path to BackUpMaster and other settings.
-It creates or removes the BackUpMaster.lnk shortcut for autostart.
+It provides all the interaction with the user regarding the program settings.

 **autorun.bat:**
 This file automates the backup creation process.